 Arrival in Porto

-Undoubtedly, one of the highlights will be the visit to Livraria Lello, here J.K.
+Undoubtedly, one of the highlights will be the visit to Lello Bookstore, here J.K.
 Rowling was inspired to write Harry Potter in the period where she lived in Oporto.
 Its majestic staircase is undoubtedly one of the greatest attractions, many come for books, but even more so to know the universe that inspired the creator of the history of the best known magician in the world, right next to the Church of Carmo and Carmelites and the Galleries of Paris where the night happens.

-The visit to Sao Bento station, where Jorge Colaço’s 20,000 tiles will take us on a journey through the History of Portugal and the traditions of the North of the country, a true open book that awaits us to show us the true experiences of the city.
+The visit to Sao Bento train station, where Jorge Colaço’s 20,000 tiles will take us on a journey through the History of Portugal and the traditions of the North of the country, a true open book that awaits us to show us the true experiences of the city.

-In the Cathedral we will find traces of different periods, from Romanesque architecture, this church-fortress with its two towers to the fantastic rose window on the main facade.
-From there we go down Rua dos Mercadores to the river side, but before we visited the Saint Francisco Church, also of Romanesque architecture but later transformed into Gothic later Baroque, three naves full of gilded carvings, in which it is estimated that more than 300 kilos were used of gold, the Jesse tree is another of the great attractions, a polychrome wooden sculpture considered one of the best in the world.
+In the Oporto Cathedral we will find traces of different periods, from Romanesque architecture, this church-fortress with its two towers to the fantastic rose window on the main facade.
+From there we go down Rua dos Mercadores to the river side, but before we visited the San Francisco Church, also of Romanesque architecture but later transformed into Gothic later Baroque, three naves full of gilded carvings, in which it is estimated that more than 300 kilos were used of gold, the Jesse tree is another of the great attractions, a polychrome wooden sculpture considered one of the best in the world.